ECTO-1A/ECTO-1A2.github.io/_posts/2022-12-27-infosecducky.md

 Ducky Script for testing if end users will plug in a random usb (ducky) or cable(O.MG).

-1) When the device is plugged in the payload triggers, it collects the logged in user name and the serial number of device.
+1) When the device is plugged in, the payload triggers.
+It collects the logged in user name and the serial number of device.

 2) It then sends that info to a discord webhook